johnwmillr/johnwmillr.github.io/_posts/2018-07-30-shark-tank-analysis.markdown

 <!-- Describe Tecco's analysis -->
 As I suspected, I wasn't the first to ask these sorts of questions.
 In a detailed post on Quora, Halle Tecco described her [analysis](https://www.quora.com/What-have-you-learned-from-watching-the-television-program-Shark-Tank/answer/Halle-Tecco) of the show.
 Amongst other insights, Halle found that across the first six seasons of the show, the two female Sharks (Barbara Corcoran and Lori Greiner) made a larger percentage of their deals with women than the male Sharks.

-Halle made the data she collected available on [Google Drive](https://docs.google.com/spreadsheets/d/1Lr0gi_QJB_JU0lBMjJ7WiBRxA0loml1FlM-KlmKsaEY/edit#gid=1213351262).
-I found a partial version of the same data (from which I performed my own analysis) floating around on Reddit.
+Halle made the data she collected available [online](https://docs.google.com/spreadsheets/d/1Lr0gi_QJB_JU0lBMjJ7WiBRxA0loml1FlM-KlmKsaEY/edit#gid=1213351262).
 I also [scraped](https://github.com/johnwmillr/SharkTank/blob/master/scrapeSharkTankData.ipynb) the Sharks' attendance records from a [Wikipedia page](https://en.wikipedia.org/wiki/List_of_Shark_Tank_episodes) so that I could know which pitches each Shark was actually present for.

 ## Posing a question
 <!-- Okay, cut to the chase.
 What's this post about? -->